ericabouaf/neyric.com/source/_posts/reporting-javascript-errors-to-the-server.md

 categories:
   - Javascript
 date: 2007-04-26 13:12:13
+lang: en
 ---

-In every web application that intensivly uses javascript: errors may occur !
+In every web application that intensively uses javascript: errors may occur !
 Since I'm not able to fully-test my web-application each time a modification is made, I decided to report javascript errors to the server.
 It proved to be very useful to detect bugs very quickly.